KUHL Renegade Cargo Convertible Review

-When thru-hiking or simply backpacking, a primary goal is to carry as little as possible without compromising safety or comfort.
-In such cases, convertible pants, meaning pants that have zippers that allow you to remove the bottom half of the legs to wear them as shorts, are the most efficient system.
-They only weigh a smidge more than regular hiking pants and save you from carrying an extra piece of clothing in your pack.
-The Renegade Cargo Convertibles add to this versatile trait by also featuring double cargo pockets that can hold snacks, a phone, a map, lip balm, and whatever other items you want close at hand while hiking.
-While they have a couple of downsides compared to the two pairs of pants ranked more highly, these pants are a must-look if versatility is one of your priorities, you should consider these pants.
+If you are looking to carry as little as possible without compromising safety or comfort, convertible pants - pants that have zippers that allow you to remove the bottom half of the legs to wear them as shorts - are a great option.
+They only weigh slightly more than regular hiking pants and save you from carrying an extra piece of clothing in your pack.
+The Renegade Cargo Convertible also features double cargo pockets that can hold snacks, a phone, a map, lip balm, and whatever other items you want close at hand while hiking.
+If versatility is one of your priorities, you should consider these pants.

 Comfort and Mobility

-With their gusseted crotch and articulated knees, the Renegade Cargo Convertible's fit more spaciously than the host of trim fitting, straight legged pants in this review.
+With their gusseted crotch and articulated knees, the Renegade Cargo Convertible offers a more spacious fit than the handful of slim or straight-legged pants in this review.
 The waist and pelvis region also fit comfortably, without any hint of constriction.
-We also liked how surprisingly soft the nylon fabric felt against our skin.
+We were also pleasantly surprised by how soft the nylon fabric felt against skin.

 Venting and Breathability

-To accommodate venting, this pant comes with mesh liners in both its two front handwarmer pockets, as well as the two rear pockets.
-It does not have mesh vents in the two cargo pockets found on the side of each leg.
-Additionally, the slightly more large fit made us feel cooler when the temperatures rose.
+To facilitate ventilation, this model comes with mesh liners in both its two front handwarmer pockets, as well as the two rear pockets.
+Though it does not have mesh vents in the two cargo pockets on the side of each leg, the slightly looser fit made us feel cooler when the temperatures rose.

-Of course, these pants also feature the ultimate in breathability, the ability to simply convert in a minute to shorts.
-Without undergoing the full conversion, though, we found that we could unzip the convertible zippers part way for added ventilation and that we could also wholly unzip the vertical lower leg zippers, designed to make it easy to get them off while still wearing boots or shoes, to even gain needed ventilation.
+Of course, as a convertible model, these pants also feature the ultimate in breathability: the ability to remove the lower legs.
+Without undergoing the full conversion, though, we found that we could unzip the convertible zippers partway for added ventilation and that we could also wholly unzip the vertical lower leg zippers, designed to make it easy to take off the pants while still wearing boots or shoes.
 However, the predominantly nylon fabric was not super light or breathable in our testing.
-While they accomplished it by different means, these pants scored roughly the same as The North Face Paramount 3.0 and the Patagonia Quandary when considering both venting and breathability.

-For use, while hiking or backpacking, these pants set you up for success with plenty of pockets for storing all your necessities at hand, as well as the option to convert them into shorts.
+These pants excel at versatility.
+No pant in this review is as ideally suited for as many kinds of situations as the Renegade Cargo Convertible, and thus they receive a perfect score.
+While hiking or backpacking, these pants set you up for success with plenty of pockets for storing all of your necessities as well as the option to convert them into shorts.
 With their UPF 50 rating, they will protect you from high altitude sun, and their tight nylon weave and DWR coating will also keep you dry in a gentle rain.
-We also found them to be durable enough for working it and used them with success many nights of camping in the dirt.
-They look good enough for wearing around town as well.
-In our experience, they were a a definite notch above the Prana Stretch Zion, and leaps and bounds more versatile than the rest, including the Paramount 3.0 or KUHL Kontra Air.
+We also found them to be durable enough for heavy outdoor work, and we wore them with success many nights of camping in the dirt.
+They look good enough to wear around town as well.

-The good news is that the 95% Duralux nylon didn't absorb very much water, especially compared to the Mountain Hardwear Men's Hardwear AP Pant, or the KUHL Kontra Air.
-Thus, they dried out fairly quickly after being hung up to dry.
-By no means did this pant match the performance of our Top Pick for Wet Climates, the Arc'teryx Perimeter Pant, but we wouldn't call their performance an obvious liability.
-6 out of 10.
+The good news is that the 95% Duralux nylon didn't absorb very much water.
+This low absorption meant they dried out fairly quickly after being hung up to dry.
+By no means did this pant match the performance of models in the top tier of this review, but we wouldn't call their performance a distinct liability.

-Once again, this pant was the highest performer when it came to features, and ended up with a nearly perfect score.
-Not only did it have more features than any other pant, but we found that they performed as advertised as well.
-Only the KUHL Kontra Air, which had an entirely different arrangement of pockets, ended up performing as well.
+This pant is the highest performer when it came to features, and ended up with a nearly perfect score.
+Not only did it have more features than any other model, but we were pleased to discover that they performed as advertised.

-We have already mentioned most of the features included on this pant, including the vertical zippers at the bottom of the pant that allow it to be easily removed over a pair of boots or shoes, and the snap buttons on the cuffs that will enable you to keep them closed with the zippers open for ventilation.
+We have already mentioned most of the features included on this pant, including the vertical zippers at the bottom of the pant that allow it to fit over a pair of boots or shoes, and the snap buttons on the cuffs that will enable you to keep them closed with the zippers open for ventilation.

-The dual cargo pockets, found on each side of the leg, each have different compartments within them to aid in organization and to keep small items from tossing about.
-However, the only thing keeping this pant from receiving a perfect 10 is the fact that the front snap button has come un-snapped on us as we moved about many times.
-Where other KUHL pants have the "French flap" interior button that helps the waist fit optimally, this pant is lacking that feature and thus, in our case, liked to come unbuttoned.
-This minor complaint didn't keep it from scoring better than the Prana Stretch Zion, and we gave it 9 out of 10.
+The dual cargo pockets, found on each side of the leg, each have different compartments within them to aid in organization and to keep small items from getting jostled.
+The only thing keeping this pant from receiving a perfect 10 is the fact that the front snap button sometimes came undone on us during activity.
+Where other KUHL pants have the "French flap" interior button that helps the waist fit well, this pant lacks that feature which made it easier for the snap to come undone.

-The KUHL Renegade Cargo Convertible pants win our Top Pick for Versatility because they are the best-suited pants in this review for nearly any sort of circumstances you might find yourself in.
-We think they are especially intriguing for thru-hikers or backpackers who want to only carry the minimum in clothing.
+The KUHL Renegade Cargo Convertible pants are the best-suited pants for nearly any sort of outdoor adventure.
+We think they are especially intriguing for thru-hikers or backpackers who want to carry the minimum in clothing.
 They also had the best combination of useful features but weren't one of the most comfortable pairs that we tried on.
 Overall these were among the highest scorers in our review and are a pant we would recommend to most people.